-- A built environment with proper sanitation, clean air, shelter, and quiet; where settlement and building make private motorised transport of people and heavy goods less necessary; where building respects and admits the natural landscape and environment; building which the planet can sustain, with waste pollution and energy consumption minimised.
+A built environment with clean air, shelter, and quiet; where settlement and building make private motorised transport of people and heavy goods less necessary; where building respects and admits the natural landscape and environment; building which the planet can sustain, with waste pollution and energy consumption minimised.

-- A built environment which is well proportioned and whose positive atmosphere contributes to human conditions; where the contribution of the past is valued; where contemporary culture has its proper say, and where regional characteristics continue and where the diversity of metropolitan culture find their its appropriate expression.
+A built environment which is well proportioned; where the contribution of the past is valued; where contemporary culture has its proper say, and where regional and metropolitan culture find their appropriate expression, 118, I 19.